pangyuteng/caserel/README.md

 # Welcome!

 Project Caserel is an open-source software suite for computer-aided segmentation of retinal layers in optical coherence tomography images written in Matlab.
-Here is the link to the main project page is [pangyuteng.github.io/caserel/](http://pangyuteng.github.io/caserel/).
+For more information, check out the main project page: [pangyuteng.github.io/caserel/](http://pangyuteng.github.io/caserel/).

 # Progress